Acceptance and Commitment Therapy is a growing area in psychotherapy.

 ACT uses a variety of skills, metaphors and exercises to aid in reframing and understanding what is important to you so you’re able to act in alignment with your values.
 If we know we are moving toward something that is important to us, it makes it easier to work through resistance, fear or other difficulties that are bound to pop up.
 Oftentimes, we are trying to “get rid of” certain thoughts/feelings, ACT encourages us to accept these thoughts/feelings.
 By allowing these thoughts/feelings to exist, it gives them permission to move through with a bit more ease, instead of sticking around for a long time.

-If you’re interested in learning more about this modality, we have a few therapists at our clinic who are trained in ACT: Meredith Henry, Melissa Heiney, Kim Medford, Angela Gionet, Jo-Anne Burt and Lee Murphy Nobbs.
+If you’re interested in learning more about this modality, we have a few therapists at our clinic who are trained in ACT: Meredith Henry, Melissa Heiney, Kim Medford, Angela Gionet, and Jo-Anne Burt.